 This last point is very important because confusion and conflation of the clinical concepts of dependence and addiction has led to accusations of many non-addicted patients with chronic pain of misusing or abusing their prescribed opioid and in the failure to detect treatment-emergent opioid problems [4].
 Knowledge gaps concerning opioid analgesics, addiction, and pain are related to attitude gaps, and negative attitudes may interfere with appropriate prescribing of opioid analgesics.

 For example, when 248 primary care physicians were asked of their prescribing approach in patients with headache pain with either a past or current history of substance abuse, 16% and 42%, respectively, would not prescribe opioids under any circumstance [5].
 Possibly contributing to healthcare professionals' knowledge deficit in pain treatment is the extent of educational exposure in school.
 A 2011 study found that U.S. medical school students received a median seven hours of pain education and Canadian medical students a median 14 hours, in contrast to the median 75 hours received by veterinarian school students in the United States [6].
-Additionally, less than 3% of medical schools incorporate pain management into their curriculum, yet chronic pain is the most common reason patients see a provider, accounting for 40% of all visits in primary care [7].

 The terms related to addiction are often inconsistent, inaccurate, and confusing, partially reflecting the diverse perspectives of those working in the related fields of health care, law enforcement, regulatory agencies, and reimbursement/payer organizations.
-Changes over time in the fundamental understanding of addiction have also contributed to the persistent misuse of obsolete terminology [8].
-The Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American

-Psychiatric Association, is the standard reference for the diagnosis of addiction and all other psychiatric disorders.
-Prior to the 2013 release of the DSM-5, versions of the DSM eschewed the term "addiction" in favor of "substance dependence," with a separate diagnostic entity of "substance abuse" representing a less severe version of dependence [9].
-Also, in earlier DSM versions, physiologic dependence, manifesting as substance tolerance and withdrawal, was considered a diagnostic criterion of substance dependence.
+Changes over time in the fundamental understanding of addiction have also contributed to the persistent misuse of obsolete terminology [7].
+The Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association, is the standard reference for the diagnosis of addiction and all other psychiatric disorders.
+Prior to the 2013 release of the DSM-5, versions of the DSM eschewed the term "addiction" in favor of "substance dependence," with a separate diagnostic entity of "substance abuse" representing a less severe version of dependence [8].
+Also in earlier DSM versions, physiologic dependence, manifesting as substance tolerance and withdrawal, was considered a diagnostic criterion of substance dependence.
 The result was the perpetuation of patient and healthcare professional confusion between physical and substance dependence and the belief that tolerance and withdrawal meant addiction.
-This confusion also enhanced provider and patient fears over addiction developing from opioid analgesics and contributed to the undertreatment of pain.
+This confusion also enhanced provider and patient fears over addiction developing from opioid analgesics and contributed to the undertreatment of pain [9].
 The DSM-5 has eliminated substance dependence and substance abuse by combining them into the single diagnostic entity of substance use disorder.
-The disorder is measured on a continuum from mild to severe [9].
+The disorder is measured on a continuum from mild to severe [8].

 In 2011, the American Society of Addiction Medicine (ASAM) published their latest revision in defining the disease of addiction.
-Owing to the increased public understanding and acceptance of addiction as a chronic brain disease, ASAM published an updated definition of addiction in 2019, with the goal of making it more accessible to patients, the media, and policy makers.
-The updated definition states that [10]:
+In 2018, ASAM's board recognized the need for an updated definition of addiction that would be more accessible to its stakeholder groups, including patients, the media, and policymakers.
+Accordingly, the Board appointed a Task Force that revised the definition of addiction for use in ASAM's policy statements.
+The revised definition states that [10]:

 Addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual's life experiences.
 People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences.
 Prevention efforts and treatment approaches for addiction are generally as successful as those for other chronic diseases.